zachbogart/pyro-template/README.md

 - Connects local instance of project as a volume to the docker image (`-v $PWD:/project`).
 Anything you do while in jupyter will update your local files.

 ## Play!
 - You are now running a jupyter notebook inside a docker image!
 Feel free to run the code or make your own notebooks.
-All work will be consistent across different users (hooray, docker) and since we defined a volume, your work will affect your local files rather than just being ephemeral.
+All work will be reproducible across different users (hooray, docker) and since we defined a volume, your work will affect your local files rather than just being ephemeral.
 - This should help other people to go through your code, allowing them to execute it in the same environment you built it.
 Or it could just allow people to run your scripts without the hassle of installing a bunch of stuff.

 ### Extensions are your friend